YashinN/event_pro/README.md

 ### User Stories:

-1. A guest at a hotel would like to plan activities for there stay and bookmark items.
-As a registered user they will be able to view events and bookmark said events with a simple click on a bookmark button.
-The guest will be able to log into the event app and check there events and get key details of the event such as time , date and venue.
-With these tools they will be able to efficently plan there acitivites.
+1. A guest at a hotel would like to plan activities for their stay and bookmark items.
+As a registered user, they will be able to view events and bookmark them with a simple click on the bookmark button.
+The guest will be able to log into the event app and check their events and get key details of the event, such as time, date, and venue.
+With these tools, they will be able to efficiently plan their activities.

-2. A tech company would like to host a series of tech related expos at a events centre , they require the event details to be readily available online for people to see.
-A admin will be able to log onto the app and add all the tech companies events along with the relevant details , headliner events can be placed in the featured section to be easily seen by potential guests.
+2. A tech company would like to host a series of tech-related expos at an events centre, and they require the event details to be readily available online for people to see.
+An admin will be able to log onto the app and add all the tech companies events along with the relevant details.
+Headliner events can be placed in the featured section to be easily seen by potential guests.

-3. A company requires one of there events to be canceled due to a guest speaker being ill.
-They require a way to notify guests that the event has been canceled.
-A admin should be notified and update the canceled event accordingly .
+3. A company requires one of their events to be cancelled due to a guest speaker being ill.
+They require a way to notify guests that the event has been cancelled.
+An admin should be notified and update the cancelled event accordingly.
 The event status on the app will be changed for all users to see.